CausalAILab/ListConditionalIndependencies/README.md

     python3 run_bnlearn_graph.py clmp graphs/bnlearn/sm/asia.txt
     ```

     When the experiment finishes, a report file named `bnlearn_report_asia_clmp.csv` will be generated.
+Please check the heading **Parameters of a report file** for more details.

     ### Arguments